-Like any ‘Top 10′ list of anything, this list is by no means exhaustive but a selection from hundreds of great movies that impacted a generation and left us with a deeper understanding of manhood, growing up and fight scenes.
+Like any “Top 10″ list of anything, this list is by no means exhaustive but a selection from hundreds of great movies that impacted a generation and left us with a deeper understanding of manhood, growing up and the consequences of our actions.

 As young men who grew up in the late 80’s and 90’s, the launch of the DVD and flat screen TV’s changed how we watched movies.
 No longer did we have to go to the theater to get the cinematic experience.
 No young mans life is complete without great movies, and the list below, in no particular order, is of the 10 movies that every young man must watch.

 10 Outstanding Movies Every Man Must Watch

 If I had to choose any movie amongst the many gangster movies such as Casino, Carlitos Way, Scarface and Once Apon a Time in America, I have to choose Martin Scorsese’s masterpiece, Goodfellas.
 Apart from an incredible cast of Robert De Niro, Joe Pesci and Ray Liotta, the story of real life gangster Henry Hills rise from a teenager interested in the local gangs, to becoming a real life gangster himself is told with Scorsese’s precise use of period music and cinematography, as well as the entire cast complementing each other in every way.
 Goodfellas explores the criminal life in gruesome detail and tells in with great humor, and realism.

 2. Forrest Gump